 Spray foam transfer pumps come in two main ratios.
 2:1 and 2.25:1.
 The 2:1 Pumps or Graco T1 Transfer Pumps are used in combination with lower output machines than the 2.25:1.

 Supply lines should be one hose with no breaks to avoid buildup of the A-side or Iso material in the lines.

 Recirculation lines are lines that run from the proportioner back to the drums.
 This is used to bleed off pressure from the machine and keeps the process neat, without wasting material.
 Recirculation is also used to heat the material in the drums which are often in open cell spray foam applications.

 Spray foam hose is sold most commonly in 50 sections with a 10 foot whip.
 The whip makes the hose more flexible, in return making it easier for the applicator to control the gun.
 The whip is also the part of the hose which takes the most abuse and thus less expensive to replace if it wears out instead of replacing a full 50-foot section.
 Spray foam hose should be heated to maintain the desired temperature suggested by the material supplier.
 Located 60 foot back from the gun is located the fluid temperature sensor.
 This sensor takes the material temperature in the hose and sends it back to the proportioner so the machine knows how much current to send through the hose to maintain the fluid temperature.
 The actual temperature can be read from the machines display board or module.

 Spray Foam Guns come in three selections.

-Manual Purge Spray Foam Guns use an impingement to push out the material left behind.
-Manual Purge guns are often used in poly jacking or concreate lifting.
+Manual Purge spray foam guns use an impingement to push out the material left behind.
+Manual Purge guns are often used in poly jacking or concrete lifting.
 Manual Purge helps to prevent back pressure during this type of application.